 It’s all well and good your server sends out four weekly emails to a few clients.
 This usually works okay.
 But if any of these apply, email delivery becomes a big challenge:

 - Sending out large quantities/unlimited emails – anyone trying to do this from a dedicated server will know this doesn’t work well.
 Most go undelivered; often, your server gets blocked or banned.
 If the block or ban is from a common email provider, like outlook.com or gmail.com – all of your customers on that email provider WON’T be getting your emails!)

 Mail Delivery Manager

 2.80 of Jetpack CRM, you can now manually manage your mail delivery options.
-In a nutshell, you can add multiple ‘FROM’ email addresses that can send out mail from your CRM.
+In a nutshell, you can add multiple ‘FROM’ email addresses to send out mail from your CRM.
 Learn how to use the Mail Delivery Manager here.

 - Emails come from an actual mail provider, not a generic server (more likely to get delivered without being marked as spam

 - Emails can go through large-scale delivery machines like Amazon’s SES, SendGrid, or MailGun, (far improved deliverability & scale)

 - If you use a mailbox, you can see all of the sent emails in your ‘sent’ folder (if desired)

 - Mail Campaigns v2.0 Ready – In Mail Campaigns V2, your mail can come from any validated SMTP source.
 This manager seamlessly integrates with MC2.

 After ensuring that your mail GETS to your clients, the next thing to deal with is to ensure the mail looks great every single send.
 Enter Mail Templates.

 In earlier versions of Jetpack CRM, you could modify some of the system email templates, but before v

 2.80 you couldn’t change them all, and the process was slow and ugly.
 Mike’s fixed all that, and you can now effortlessly modify all outbound system emails via the Mail Template Manager: